Transition probability and total crossing events in the multi-species asymmetric exclusion process: Cumulative total crossing probability for the 2-TASEP under step and Bernoulli initial conditions

 \subsection{The case of one relevant wall}

 When $s_1 \leq -m$ this wall can be considered trivial and of no effect as no configurations will be excluded because particles can no longer be to the left of $s_1$.
+This effect is illustrated in Figure \ref{fig:trivial wall diagram}.
 In this case the cumulative total crossing probability further simplifies.

 First note that we can express the cumulative total crossing probability \eqref{2TASEP Pcross 1} in an alternative form by inverting the integration variables. \begin{lem} Making the change of variables $z_i \mapsto z_i^{-1},w_i \mapsto w_i^{-1}$ in \eqref{Bernoulli Pcross 1} gives the total crossing probability as